Erwan-BR/JPEG-Compression/README.md

 ## Implementation

-To carry out this tutorial, I started by coding the functions that enable the various stages of JPEG compression to be carried out.
+To carry out this lab, I started by coding the functions that enable the various stages of JPEG compression to be carried out.
 Then I started by encoding black and white images: this allowed me to work on a single dimension and check that everything was working correctly.

 Once this was done, I encoded the images in colour and chrominance.